aidanbean/sc2-ai/guide_to_pysc2.md

 sort of like smaller actions.

 ## Creating a agent:

+### Tips:
-- you have as much time as you want in one timestep, the game will only preceded to next time frame after you output your action with the `step` function.
+- You have as much time as you want in one timestep, the game will only preceded to next time frame after you output your action with the `step` function.

+- In the game build marine, you will need to first build supply depot, then build the barrack to BUILD MARINES.

+- In `def step(self, ops)`, `ops` contains the state information, for more information, refer to the FEATURE section down below.

+- To get an action id, `ACTION_1 = actions.FUNCTIONS.[action name, refered to lib/actions.py].id`

+- `SCREEN_FEATURES` are the 13 minimap features.

 ## Python:
 `__future__`: avoid confusion on different import tools, avoid incompatiablility in different version of python